Last updated on July 15, 2019

 - you may create a new resource group or use an existing resource group

 - select the required OS

 - for Publish, select Docker Image

-Next step is to select Configure Container, and provide details about the Docker image you want to use for your application.
+The next step is to select Configure Container and provide details about the Docker image you want to use for your application.
 By default, Single Container is active.
-Select Docker Hub as the image registry, or which ever is applicable.
+Select Docker Hub as the image registry, or whichever is applicable.
 Select, if your registry is private or public and then provide the name of your Docker image.

 Once the deployment is complete, you get a notification.
-After that, if you refresh the App Services page, the newly created app will be in the list.
+After that, if you refresh the App Services page, the newly created app will be on the list.

 Congratulations!!
 You just deployed your application as a Docker container on Microsoft Azure App Services.